-I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral Health (DBH) funded in whole or part by the Substance Abuse and Mental Health Services Administra ration (SAMHSA).
-Pursuant to 45 CFR \S 75.2, the organization in receipt of the he sub-grant is (please select one): A non-profit organization.
-A non-profit organizate cooperative or other organization, not including an Instituti operated primarily for scientific, educational, service, charanterest; (2) is not organized primarily for profit; and (3) user expand the operations of the organization.
-I certify the statutes and regulations related to program income, included the further certify that I will any program income earned as a submitted to DBH. ion of Higher Learning (IHE) that: (1) is ritable or similar purposes in the public uses net proceeds to maintain, improve at the organization will comply with all ling but not limited to 45 CFR § 75.307.
+I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral the Substance Abuse and Mental Health Services Adminis Pursuant to 45 CFR § 75.2, the organization in receipt of the sub-grant is (please select one): A non-profit organization.
+A non-profit organization cooperative or other organization, not including an Institution operated primarily for scientific, educational, service, chainterest; (2) is not organized primarily for profit; and (3) or expand the operations of the organization.
+I certify the statutes and regulations related to program income, include I further certify that I will any program income earned as submitted to DBH. tion of Higher Learning (IHE) that: (1) is uritable or similar purposes in the public uses net proceeds to maintain, improve nat the organization will comply with all ding but not limited to 45 CFR § 75.307.
 A commercial organization.
-A commercial organization other legal entity, including but not limited to partnerships, companies, that is organized or operated for the profit owners.
-I certify that the organization will comply with program income, including but not limited to 45 CFR § 75 any program income earned as a result of this grant on all sole proprietorships, and limited liability or benefit of its shareholders or other all statutes and regulations related to 5.216.
-I further certify that I will report The person whose signature appears below is authorized t Applicant/Grantee to the above provisions. o sign this assurance and commit the Signature Name and Title Date
+A commercial organization other legal entity, including but not limited to partnerships companies, that is organized or operated for the profice owners.
+I certify that the organization will comply with program income, including but not limited to 45 CFR § 7 any program income earned as a result of this grant on companion or the commercial organization. , sole proprietorships, and limited liability t or benefit of its shareholders or other h all statutes and regulations related to 5.216.
+I further certify that I will report The person whose signature appears below is authorized Applicant/Grantee to the above provisions. to sign this assurance and commit the Signature Name and Title Date